mozilla/addon-sdk/static-files/md/dev-guide/xul-extensions.md

 This will start Firefox with a clean profile and our package installed.

-Getting your XUL extension to run with Jetpack SDK
+Getting your XUL extension to run with Add-on SDK
 ------------------
 <span class="aside">
 There's only one interesting file in the template extension - the `harness.js`